 Is this Basil Pesto Recipe Vegetarian?

-Traditional Parmesan is made with animal-based rennet and thus would not be classed as vegetarian.
-As such, if needing a vegetarian cheese to make this Basil Pesto, I would advise using an alternative Italian-style hard cheese that is clearly labelled as vegetarian.
+Traditional Parmesan (made with animal-based rennet) is not vegetarian.
+Thus, for vegetarian Basil Pesto, use an alternative Italian-style hard cheese clearly labelled as vegetarian.
 Many supermarkets now stock them (often under own labels).

 Can I make Basil Pesto Vegan and dairy free?